Garden Rope Fence

 Garden rope fences are a great way to add a decorative touch to your outdoor space.
 But they can also be very practical.
 For example, they can be used to divide areas of the garden, perhaps creating a safety boundary around decking or separating your patio area from the home allotment.

 And the best bit?
 They’re really quick and easy to build.
-Take a look at this fantastic DIY rope fence – made by our customer, Jonathan.
+Take a look at this fantastic DIY garden rope fence – made by our customer, Jonathan.
 We love to see where our ropes go and how they look in situ, so we were thrilled to receive these photos.
 Made from 36mm synthetic hemp and fitted with black nickel hooks and eye plates, we think you’ll agree, they look very impressive.

 Example of a garden rope fence made by a previous customer